 and we do demonstrations on different participant images in Lightroom on their own computers, so you can watch and apply those same techniques using your own imaging program.
 We will, however, look over your shoulder and make suggestions of what you might do to strengthen your photograph.

 We find Lightroom to be a really great, intuitive tool for editing,

 removing those dust motes that plague digital sensors, and for

 finer tweaks that can be made easily in this great program without

 actually changing the digital negative file.
 The new parameters

 and adjustments for the histograms and color and tone adjustments

-are terrific, and there are numerous other features that make
+are terrific, and the radial filter is superb. and there are numerous other features that make